 #8 Bilingual Lying

 Researchers have found that people show a greater stress response when lying in a second language because it is already more challenging to speak the second language and lying increases the cognitive stress.
-In one specific study, results suggest that there are two main factors that affect the physiological nature of an individual when they lie in another language: 1) arousal due to emotions associated with lying and 2) anxiety about managing speed production in the non-native language.
+In one specific study, results suggest that two main factors affect the physiological nature of an individual when they lie in another language: 1) arousal due to emotions associated with lying, and 2) anxiety about managing speech production in the non-native language.

 #9 Liars Struggle to Answer Why Questions

 If you suspect someone might be lying to you but aren’t sure, an easy way to find out is to ask them ‘Why?’ questions.
 It is much more difficult for people to lie about why they did something or why something happened than it is for them to lie about basic facts.
 If someone struggles to explain their intentions, it’s a major red flag that they are lying.

 Could you be a human lie detector?

 Learn the 5 scientifically proven steps to being a lie detector in our online training.
 Never miss a lie again.
 You'll be able to spot deception and uncover hidden emotions, and unlock the secret language of lies.